 Our lead product candidate using the cochleate delivery technology is MAT2203, an oral formulation of the broad spectrum intravenous(IV)-delivered anti-fungal agent amphotericin B. MAT2203 is under development for serious fungal infections and a single-escalating-dose Phase 1 study with MAT2203 has been completed.
-We expect to commence a Phase 2a study of MAT2203 in collaboration with the National Institute of Allergy and Infectious Diseases, or NIAID, of the National Institutes of Health, or NIH, in 2015, with initial results expected in the first quarter of 2016 or earlier under certain circumstances.
+In October 2015, the Institutional Review Board, or IRB, of the National Institutes of Health, or NIH, approved a protocol providing for the National Institute of Allergy and Infectious Diseases, or NIAID, to conduct a Phase 2a clinical study with MAT2203.
+We expect to commence the Phase 2a study of MAT2203 in collaboration with the NIAID in 2015, with results expected in 2016 or earlier under certain circumstances.
 We are developing a pipeline of targeted delivery formulations by applying our cochleate oral delivery technology to a potentially broad array of proven medications, including MAT2501.
 MAT2501 is an oral cochleate formulation of the broad spectrum intravenous (IV)-delivered aminoglycoside antibiotic called amikacin, which is most often used for treating severe, hospital-acquired infections, including Gram-negative bacterial infections.
 MAT2501 is currently in the formal toxicology testing stage, expected to lead to an IND filing in late 2015.

-We are also developing the lipid-based product MAT9001 with an initial indication for the treatment of highly elevated triglycerides, or severe hypertriglyceridemia.
-Finally, our MAT8800 discovery program is seeking to identify and develop product candidates comprising omega-3 fatty acids for the treatment of non-alcoholic fatty liver disease for which there are currently no approved pharmacologic treatments available.
+We are also exploring development and partnership options for MAT9001, a prescription-only omega-3 fatty acid-based composition under development for the treatment of highly elevated triglycerides, or severe hypertriglyceridemia.
+Finally, our MAT8800 discovery program is designed to identify and develop product candidates comprising omega-3 fatty acids for the treatment of non-alcoholic fatty liver disease for which there are currently no approved pharmacologic treatments available.
+We are evaluating strategic options for the MAT8800 program as well.

 We are a development stage company and did not generate any revenues prior to the acquisition of Aquarius.
 We have never been profitable.
-Our net loss was approximately \$5.0 million and \$4.6 million for the six months ended June 30, 2015 and 2014, respectively.
-As of June 30, 2015, we had an accumulated deficit of approximately \$19.0 million.
+Our net loss was approximately \$7.2 million for the nine months ended September 30, 2015 and 2014.
+As of September 30, 2015, we had an accumulated deficit of approximately \$21.2 million.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future.
 We expect our expenses to increase significantly in connection with our ongoing activities to develop, seek regulatory approval and commercialization of our product candidates.
 Furthermore, we expect to incur additional costs associated with operating as a public company, including compliance with the requirements of Section 404 of the Sarbanes-Oxley Act.
 Accordingly, we will need additional financing to support our continuing operations.
 We will seek to fund our operations through public or private equity or debt financings or other sources, which may include collaborations with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would impact our going concern and would have a negative impact on our financial condition and our ability to pursue our business strategy.
 We will need to generate significant revenues to achieve profitability, and we may never do so.